JessC/survey_gopher/source/README.md

 Note:
 You must register a username and password.
 There is no acknowledgement as long as it's successful.
 Then you can use it to log in.
 There are no validations so use whatever you want.

+Problems running server?

+If shotgun is already running kill it by first:
+ * $ ps ax | grep shotgun
+ * $ kill -9 XXXX
+ 	- XXXX should be replaced with the digits preceding the filepath

+ If postgres server is not running you can copy the line below and enter it in your terminal pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start